kokapelli/Task-Assignment-React/README.md

 - [ ] Add functionality to directly move to an address/city for improved UX
 - [x] Update order item cost/distance as it is changed in real-time
 - [x] Deleting a line should delete the item from the order
+- [ ] Add mock backend
+- [ ] Resolve UI issue with navigation icons being offset
-- [ ] Suubmitting an order should remove existing lines and items in order
+- [ ] Submitting an order should remove existing lines and items in order
 - [ ] Investigate solution to side bar not being scrollable
 - [ ] Make sidebar and navigation bar adjustable according to window size
 - [ ] Refactor solution
-- [ ] *(FAILED: Found no documentation to trigger/activate a MapBox line from code) Order to line highlighting *
+- [ ] *(FAILED: Order to line highlighting Found no documentation to trigger/activate a MapBox line from code)  *